Clubs, Societies and Groups

 Other clubs and societies (many of whom are adding entries soon) include: Coffee and Company, Bonfire Society, etc.

 Welcome to your local W.I.
 Our speakers cover a huge variety of topics and we get involved in a variety of social occasions and money-raising activities, all of which are very well attended.
 We don’t sing Jerusalem but we do have some excellent jam and preserve makers and some very good cooks whose wares are tasted regularly.
 WI provides many opportunities to learn new crafts and skills and also engages in debates and actions on many public affairs.
 We are a happy group and members find friendship and support when they need it.
 We meet on the fourth Thursday of each month in the Dunn Village hall at 7.30 pm.
-(August is a holiday and in December we meet on the second Thursday).
 Interested?
 Phone Marian on 01435 831653 or Sharon on 01435 812388

 The Rushlake Green Village Players is an amateur dramatic society that stages several productions every year, including dramas, comedies, musicals and pantomimes.
 The speed with which tickets generally sell out is a testimony to the high standards of entertainment achieved.
 The group is always keen to attract new members.
 So if you have a particular skill, or you’re just keen to have a go, you’re very welcome to join.
 Involvement could be acting, singing, assisting with stage design or construction, providing technical support or helping out back-stage or front of house.